Paying council tax

 - an aggrieved person - this is someone who is directly affected by the decision, for example, the administrator of the estate of a liable person who has died

-If they do not agree with you, you can appeal against their decision to the valuation tribunal.
+If they don't agree with you, you can appeal against their decision to the valuation tribunal.
 If the local council doesn’t reply within 2 months, you can appeal direct to the valuation tribunal without waiting for the reply of the local council, as long as not more than 4 months have passed since you first wrote to the local council.

 The valuation tribunal can’t hear appeals about: